Skip to content

 Chapter 1: Introduction to Inflammation Testing

 Inflammation: How to test for it and how to reduce it.
-Let’s start with the testing.
-There are three ways that I’ve been able to understand the inflammation markers in my own body, this has helped me shorten my pathway to creating optimal health, and I want to share those with you.
-Number one is an ESR, and when you have a complete blood panel done, just a regular CBC (Complete Blood Count), your ESR rate can be found in there.
+There are three ways I’ve been able to understand the inflammation markers in my own body.
+Number one is an ESR, which can be found in a standard CBC (Complete Blood Count).

 Chapter 2: Importance of Magnesium Red Blood Cell Test